 Fallen officer's widow plans wrongful death suit

 Apr.
-13—ALBUQUERQUE, N.M. — The widow of the New Mexico State Police officer killed in the line of duty outside of Deming earlier this year is alleging her husband was told to do a dangerous traffic stop but wasn't informed of the suspect's violent history or of the nature of the investigation.
+13—The widow of the New Mexico State Police officer killed in the line of duty outside Deming earlier this year is alleging her husband was told to do a dangerous traffic stop but wasn't informed of the suspect's violent history or of the details of the investigation.

 Gabriella Jarrott has sent a tort claim notice to the state, one of the first steps in filing a wrongful death lawsuit.